mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 it's more expensive than Ionity roaming or e-mobi prices.
 Reported to be working by a PlugShare user.

+[Virta](https://virta.webapp.virtaglobal.com/) roams CSDD charging stations, but the price is even worse than when using PlugSurfing: 0,4€/min.

 # Lithuania

-According to PlugShare there are state-owned chargers which are free to use, so it's preferable to use those.
+According to PlugShare and [this reddit thread](https://www.reddit.com/r/lithuania/comments/bqwn5f/electric_vehicle_charging/) there are state-owned and State Roads Directorate-operated chargers which are free to use, so it's preferable to use those.

-There is also another operator [Charge LT](http://bit.ly/Charge-LT) but it's not known what's the pricing or how to register.
+Alternatively there are paid chargers run by Renerga; the one in Klaipeda I found can be activated using the Virta app for 0,25€/min.

-No known roaming with PlugSurfing.
+No known roaming with PlugSurfing nor Shell Recharge.

 # Poland